speechbrain/speechbrain.github.io/index.md

 [See a short introductory video on the SpeechBrain project](https://youtu.be/XETiKbN9ojE)

 We are also happy to share a timeline for the project.
-The **first release** will allow the community to start developing and use the toolkit freely and fully.
-The **second release** is expected to propose the complete SpeechBrain experience with different tasks added by the community and the core development team.
+The **Public Release** will allow the community to start developing and use the toolkit freely and fully.
 The **private release** only concerns specific collaborators that have an important expertise on different speech-related domains, please see the *How to collaborate* Section if interested!

 ![timeline](../assets/com.png?style=fullsize)